Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Georgia has combined with its opponents to put up more than 50 points in five of 12 games this season.
+- Georgia and its opponents have combined to put up more than 50.5 points in five of 12 games this season.

-- Alabama's games have gone over 50 points in 10 of 12 chances this season.

-- The two teams combine to score 83.4 points per game, 33.4 more than the total in this contest.
+- The combined points per game average of the two teams, 83.4, is 32.9 points more than Saturday's over/under.

-- The 26.8 combined points per game that these two squads have allowed this season are 23.2 fewer than the 50 total in this contest.
+- These two squads combine to surrender 26.8 points per game, 23.7 fewer than this contest's over/under.

-- In 2021, games involving the Crimson Tide have averaged a total of 62.4 points, 12.4 more than the set over/under in this contest.
+- In 2021, games involving the Crimson Tide have averaged a total of 62.4 points, 11.9 more than the set total in this contest.

 Georgia Stats and Trends

-- The Bulldogs are 7-4 ATS when favored by 6.5 points or more this season.
+- The Bulldogs have been favored by 6.5 points or more 11 times this season and are 7-4 ATS in those games.

-- Georgia has hit the over in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Georgia has eclipsed the over/under in 41.7% of its opportunities this year (five times over 12 games with a set point total).

-- Georgia is 7-4 against the spread and 11-0 overall when the team churns out over 293.1 yards.
+- In games that Georgia totals more than 293.1 yards, the team is 7-4 against the spread and 11-0 overall.

-- This year, the Bulldogs have 14 turnovers, four fewer than the Crimson Tide have takeaways (18).
+- The Bulldogs have turned the ball over 14 times this season, four fewer than the Crimson Tide have forced (18).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.